lenngri/infoVis/README.md

 The aim of the project is to visualize research & development expenditures in dependency with patent registrations in Europe.
 The Web Application will include interactive features.

 ## Technologies
-The Web Application was build with d3.js and React
+The Web Application will be build with d3.js and React

 ## Datasets
 ### Primary Data Set